redis/redis-doc/commands/client-setname.md

-The `CLIENT SETNAME` command assigns a name to the current connection.

-The assigned name is displayed in the output of `CLIENT LIST` so that it is possible to identify the client that performed a given connection.
+The client's name is displayed in the output of `CLIENT LIST` so that it is possible to identify the client that performed a given connection.

-For instance when Redis is used in order to implement a queue, producers and consumers of messages may want to set the name of the connection according to their role.
+For instance, when Redis is used for implementing a queue, producers and consumers of messages may want to set the name of the connection according to their role.

 There is no limit to the length of the name that can be assigned if not the usual limits of the Redis string type (512 MB).
-However it is not possible to use spaces in the connection name as this would violate the format of the `CLIENT LIST` reply.
+However, it is not possible to use spaces in the connection name as this would violate the format of the `CLIENT LIST` reply.

-It is possible to entirely remove the connection name setting it to the empty string, that is not a valid connection name since it serves to this specific purpose.
+It is possible to entirely remove the connection name setting it to the empty string, which is not a valid connection name since it serves this specific purpose.

 The connection name can be inspected using `CLIENT GETNAME`.